UNC-GDSC/.github/profile/README.md

 - **Tech Talks & Webinars:** Learn from industry professionals and experienced developers.
 - **Workshops:** Hands-on sessions to dive deep into specific technologies and frameworks.

-For the latest updates on our events, check out our [club website](https://unc-gdsc.example.com) or follow us on our social media channels.
+For the latest updates on our events, check out our [club IG](https://www.instagram.com/dsc_unc/) or follow us on our social media channels.

+> Note: Typically, our events are reserved for UNC-CH students, and are only organized on the UNC campus.
+However, we do offer a number of events for outsiders, too.
+Stay tuned!

 ---